An Anglo-Orthodox Journey

 Me and my Manipuri and Burmese "Brothers" (roommates) in Tamil Nadu, India, 2001

-When I returned from my stint in India at the age of 21, a few days before 9-11, my father arranged to have me attend Baptist Bible Translator’s Institute to study the art of Bible Translation from some of Wycliff’s premier translators, who had started their own training program in light of the liberal and critical interpretive methods that were used by Mainline denominations.
+When I returned from my time in India at the age of 21, a few days before 9-11, my father arranged to have me attend Baptist Bible Translator’s Institute to study the art of Bible Translation from some of Wycliff’s premier translators, who had started their own training program in light of the liberal and critical interpretive methods that were used by Mainline denominations.
 He wanted me to have both the cultural and the hermeneutical skills necessary to be an effective expositor, and I quickly caught the vision of becoming a missionary translator.
 Little did I know, but moving to Bowie, TX, and enrolling in a small translator’s school was the most important step of my life, because it was here that I met my wife, Victoria.

 I met my wife, Victoria, at Denton Korean Baptist Fellowship the week after 9-11, and then we saw each other twice on Sunday as we both attended Denton Chinese Baptist Church in the morning and the Korean Fellowship in the afternoon.
 Both pastors had us work on ministry projects together and we got to know each other while serving the Chinese and Korean communities.
 I left Texas in the Spring of 2002 with a lymphatic parasite that I caught in India.
 While I received treatment over the summer, I fasted and prayed for direction.
 One day, as I was praying on a hillside in rural Ohio, God gave me a vision of Victoria and I playing on the hillside with a huge family of kids.
 Some looked like me, others looked like her.
 I knew that they were our children.
 I had never had an experience like that before, so I asked my father what it could mean.
 He told me, “Maybe God is trying to show you your future?”
 After this, a friend offered to pay my plane ticket back to Bowie to play piano and flute for his wedding, and so I returned to Texas and asked Victoria what she thought in person.
 When I told her what I had experienced, she started to cry, and told me that from the first time we worked together, she prayed that God would bring us into a relationship.
 We were married five months later.
-We have been married for 20 years now, and have eight beautiful children!
+We have been married for 21 years now, and have eight beautiful children!

 After serving in my father’s ministry for two years, I was ordained into the Baptist ministry.
 We spent another year pastoring at Fresno Chinese Gospel Church before being sent to China as missionaries, but quickly found that the Baptist "way" didn't work well in an Asian cultural context.
 Almost everything that I had learned could not be replicated in the Chinese context, and the Chinese had an irritating habit of asking questions about history, authority, continuity, interpretation, and my lack of the “master/disciple” relationship that has secured the survival of Chinese culture for the last five thousand years.
 I had come into contact with Oriental Orthodox in India, while I was finishing my training in the Baptist Church, but I had never seriously considered their claims.
 Upon examining Scripture with these new categories in mind, I found that these cultural assumptions were actually closer to the paradigms used by biblical authors.
 I started reading the Apostolic Fathers, the Ante-Nicene Fathers, and discovered the Nicene Fathers and the Cappadocians.
 It was as if I could suddenly see clearly for the first time, and I drank in the bubbling stream of the Early Church!
 I quickly changed many of my core assumptions, becoming far more Eucharistic, sacramental, and focused on interpreting the Bible through the writings of the Apostolic Fathers, rather than through the conjectures of men far removed in time and culture, reacting to the abuses of the Roman Catholic Church.
 Victoria has always been a better Christian than I could ever be, even without a Christian upbringing, and she always manifested her faith in outward symbols, as well as in a sincere inner faith.
 Our home was filling up with crosses and sketches of Christ and Bible stories, as a way of "incarnating" our beliefs.
 I remember the raised eyebrows of visiting American Baptists.